group of PA students posing outside college building

 *CNA hours are often a combination of Patient Care and Health Care.
 Monitoring vitals, wound care, and assisting with medical procedures are examples of patient care duties.
 On the other hand, helping patients with activities of daily living (ADLs) is considered health care by our program standards because it involves a lower level of responsibility.

 **CASPA suggests you report MA hours under "Health care Experience".
 The TUC PA program, however, will count back office MA hours, where you are directly responsible for a patient's care, towards our minimum required 1,000 "Patient Care'' hours.
 Therefore, when listing your MA duties it is helpful to define how many hours (or percent) were front office versus back office.
-The Program will consider back office MA duties as Patient Care Experience and front office MA duties as Health Care Experience.
+The Program will consider back-office MA duties as Patient Care Experience and front-office MA duties as Health Care Experience.

-Health Care Experience (HCE)
+About Health Care Experience (HCE)

 PA Shadowing & Community Service